quochung2310/nextcloudAIO/How to re-obtain the Nextcloud AIO admin password.md

 # nextcloudAIO
-How to re-obtain/retreive the Nextcloud AIO admin password #4663
+How to re-obtain the Nextcloud AIO admin password #4663

 On remote pc, ssh to login onto dietpi (where nextcloud installed), run: